mabrek/mabrek.github.io/_drafts/seasonal-decomposition.md

 _Describes simple method for taking the seasonal changes out of data with outliers_

 Roughly speaking most of anomaly detection methods for time series expect data to be flat (not changing over time) and they find out when it stops being flat.
 But real data that comes from system monitoring is not flat.
 People are active during business hours and sleep at night so system usage metrics are higher during daytime.
 Weekends usually have lower usage metrics for business apps and higher for entertainment.
-That difference between daytime and nightime (and weekend vs. middle of the week) needs to be removed somehow before applying anomaly detection algorithm.
+That difference between daytime and nighttime (and weekend vs. middle of the week) needs to be removed somehow before applying anomaly detection algorithm.

 [Holt-Winters](http://en.wikipedia.org/wiki/Exponential_smoothing#Triple_exponential_smoothing) is popular for such data but it puts more weight into last observations so if you had public holiday or outage last week it'll expect the same dip next week leading to false positive.